Ryoichi2022/Practice_12/README.md

 * ### One hot encoding
 	Although, the decision tree algorithm does not require any transformation of the features because decision trees do not take multiple weighted combinations into account simultaneously, but for Linear Regression Model we need to transform our categorical feature.
 For that we are using One hot coding.

 	One hot encoding can be defined as the essential process of converting the categorical data variables to be provided to machine and deep learning algorithms which in turn improve predictions as well as classification accuracy of a model.
-We utized one hot encoding for converting our categorical features which are present in many of our columns like **fuel, manufacturer, model, condition, transmission, drive , etc**
+We utized one hot encoding for converting our categorical features which are present in many of our columns like **fuel, manufacturer, model, condition, transmission, drive , etc** <br>

 **We selected to work on two Models i.e., Decision Tree Regressor and Linear Regression Model.
 They are discussed below.**

 ### DecisionTree Regressor

 	Decision Tree is one of the most commonly used, practical approaches for supervised learning.
 It can be used to solve both Regression and Classification tasks with the latter being put more into practical application.
 It is used by the Train Using AutoML tool and classifies or regresses the data using true or false answers to certain questions.
 The resulting structure, when visualized, is in the form of a tree with different types of nodes—root, internal, and leaf.

 	![image](https://user-images.githubusercontent.com/105535250/201030320-ce757d60-9499-4c49-82fc-737b211c345f.png)